Surgery for Hemorrhoids

 5) Major short-term incontinence.

 6) Difficult urination.
 Possibly secondary to occult urinary retention, urinary tract infection develops in approximately 5% of patients after anorectal surgery.
-Limiting postoperative fluids may reduce the need for catheterization (from 15 to less than 4 percent in one study).
+Limiting postoperative fluids may reduce the need for catheterization (from 15 to prednisone less than 4 percent in one study).

 Late Complications Include: